WEEK 21- Healthy Habits - Nutrition

 We are what we eat, and we need food as fuel for our bodies.
 Everything we eat has a short and long term health effect on our bodies.
 The food choices we make affect our health, mood, energy and physical appearance.
 Food is the source of energy for all parts of our bodies and directly affects how our body and mind works.
 A balanced diet consists of plant foods, such as vegetables and fruit, grain-based foods as well as moderate amounts of animal foods, such as lean meat and dairy products.
 Before we eat something, it helps to ask ourselves the question: is this food going to give my body good energy or empty energy?
 Drinking water is also extremely important for our bodies- not having enough fluid in our body can cause headaches, fatigue, make us feel cranky and affect our concentration.
 Water helps keep our body temperature stable, it carries nutrients and oxygen to our cells, cushions joints, protects organs and tissues and removes waste.
 When we make healthy food and hydration choices we are more likely to enjoy wellness in our body and mind, we will have more energy for being active, we will have better sleep as a result and the cycle will continue.

-Description of Positive Education Practice: Nutrition- a healthy choice
+Description of Personal Wellbeing Practice: Nutrition- a healthy choice

 Think of one easy healthy food option you could have as a snack when you are hungry (after school or on the weekend when you are at home).